Face 2 Face (Juice Wrld song)

-"Face 2 Face" is a song by American rapper and singer Juice Wrld.
+"Face 2 Face" is a song by American rapper Juice Wrld.
 It was released as a single on December 15, 2022, by Grade A Productions and Interscope Records.
 The song was produced by Charlie Handsome, Rex Kudo, and Joe Reeves.
+The song was later added to Juice Wrld's third studio album, Legends Never Die, as part of the 5th Anniverary Edition.

 Background

 "Face 2 Face" was first previewed on December 8, 2022, at the second annual Juice Wrld Day event, with the song's release date being announced on the same day.
 The song's cover art was designed by Majinboof and revealed on December 13; Majinboof is also known for designing the cover art for Juice Wrld's first studio album, Goodbye & Good Riddance, and the singles "All Girls Are the Same", "Lucid Dreams", "Wasted", and "In My Head".

 Composition

 Over an acoustic guitar-heavy production, Juice Wrld sings about his struggles with sleep paralysis.
 The song opens with Juice Wrld describing what an episode of the condition is typically like for him, saying that his mind becomes a "bloody scene" as "evil" begins to grab hold and he "[detaches] from reality".
 Following the opening chorus, the song features only a single verse, in which Juice Wrld sings that he feels as if his artistic abilities are a curse, akin to Midas' golden touch.
 In the second half of the verse, he likens himself to a sinking ship while also making references to "monsters", like "the Devil", that haunt his dreams and seek to "bring [him] down".